-- 6 Executive Director and Director of Finance present Tax Levy Ordinance and abatement for Build America Bonds rebate to President and Finance & Administrative Committee. - 3 First day on which Tax Levy Ordinance may be adopted (first Monday in October). - 11 At regular Board Meeting hold public hearing on the Tax Levy Ordinance if estimate of taxes necessary to be raised by taxation exceeds 105% of last year's extension.
+OCTOBER 2017 • 5 Executive Director and Director of Finance present Tax Levy Ordinance and abatement for Build America Bonds rebate to President and Finance & Administrative Committee.
+First day on which Tax Levy Ordinance may be adopted (first Monday in October). • 2 At regular Board Meeting hold public hearing on the Tax Levy Ordinance if estimate of taxes necessary to be • 10 raised by taxation exceeds 105% of last year's extension.
 Executive Director and Director of Finance present Tax Levy Ordinance and abatement to the Board for adoption.
+DECEMBER 2017 • 4 Last date to adopt Tax Levy Ordinance (first Monday in December). • 26 Last day to file certified copy of Tax Levy Ordinance with Lake County Clerk (last Tuesday in December).